-Note: Only the holder of a current Class 2 or class 1 medical certificate may exercise night flying privileges.
+Note: Only the holder of at least a current Class 1 or 2 medical certificate may exercise night flying privileges exceeding 25 nm of a lit aerodrome.

-Students must have 2 hours dual instrument flight time in helicopters including the following instrument flight manoeuvres before undertaking night flight training-
+Students must have 2 hours' dual instrument flight time in helicopters including the following instrument flight manoeuvres before undertaking night flight training:

-- straight and level flight: maintain heading to a required accuracy of $\pm 5^{\circ}$ , $\pm 100$ feet altitude and in-balance - medium & rate 1 turns: at least 180° turns left and right, in-balance, to within $\pm 10^{\circ}$ of pre-selected roll-out heading with a maximum altitude variation of $\pm 100$ feet - climbing and descending: to pre-selected altitudes (level flight to be re-established at the pre-selected altitude $\pm 100$ feet) - unusual attitude: prompt and correct recovery from unusual attitudes - emergencies: establish autorotation and turn into wind.
+- straight and level flight maintain heading to a required accuracy of ± 5o, ± 100 feet altitude and in-balance - medium & rate 1 turns at least 180° turns left and right, in-balance, to within ± 10° of pre-selected roll-out heading with a maximum altitude variation of ± 100 feet - climbing and descending to pre-selected altitudes (level flight to be re-established at the pre-selected altitude ± 100 feet) - unusual attitude prompt and correct recovery from unusual attitudes - emergencies establish autorotation and turn into wind.